jscutlery/convoyr/README.md

 ### Matchers

-A matcher helps you filtering requests more easily and more safely than a raw condition.
+A matcher helps to filter requests more easily and more safely than a raw condition.

 ```ts
 import { matchOrigin } from '@http-ext/core';